The University of Minnesota is conducting research to increase cervical cancer screenings among Somali women | MinnPost

-Screening rates for cervical cancer are low for first-generation American Somali women in Minnesota, with only about 25 – 30 percent of Somali patients participating in cervical cancer screenings in most urban clinics.
+Screening rates for cervical cancer are low for first-generation American Somali women in Minnesota, with only about 25 percent to 30 percent of Somali patients participating in cervical cancer screenings in most urban clinics.

 That’s significantly lower than the national average of 79.9 percent.